Yash954564/SAWMPED-AATUMATION/README.md

 ## Enhancements

-To enhance your Hybrid-BDD-API-Test-Framework and make it future-proof, particularly with the integration of AI and third-party tools, here are several recommendations:
+To enhance your SAWMPED-AATUMATION Test Framework and make it future-proof, particularly with the integration of AI and third-party tools, here are several recommendations:

 1. **AI Integration for Test Optimization**
     - **AI-driven Test Generation**: Incorporate AI models (such as GPT-based or machine learning models) to generate test cases and BDD scenarios from natural language descriptions.
 This can simplify the test creation process and ensure coverage for various use cases.